chrrasmussen/Idris2-Erlang/samples/2-FFI/README.md

 ## Running the examples

-To run the Idris 2 programs in `Main.idr`, you can use the command `idris2erl --exec <name> Main.idr`.
-For example: `idris2erl --exec main Main.idr`
+To run the Idris 2 programs in `Main.idr`, you can use the command `idris2erl --exec <entrypoint> Main.idr`.
+For example:
+- `idris2erl --exec main Main.idr`